-Since 2001, Mrs. Reichl has passionately worked in rural, suburban, and urban public schools.
-She has been the recipient of several teaching awards and her bands consistently receive superior ratings at county, state, and regional adjudications.
-During her tenure as band director at Daniel Boone Area Middle School in Berks County, Pennsylvania, she received the Superintendent's Award for Excellence in Teaching.
-As band director of Oakland Mills Middle School in Columbia, Maryland, a Title I school assigned to corrective action at the time of her tenure, Mrs. Reichl was a finalist for the Howard County Teacher of the Year and the Howard County Parents for School Music Educator of the Year Awards.
-Under her baton, the Oakland Mills Band received an Honorary Resolution from the Howard County Council and performed as the featured middle school band at the 2014 Maryland Music Educator’s Conference.
-In 2014 Mrs. Reichl was asked to serve as band director and develop the music program for Howard County’s newest Title I school, Thomas Viaduct Middle School.
-She was given the opportunity to build a new band program by inspiring a diverse community of students from twenty-seven previous schools.
-In the opening year of the school, the band received superior ratings at county and regional adjudications and was invited to perform at the state band festival.
+Lori began her career in 2001 as band director of Daniel Boone Area Middle School in Berks County, PA, where she received the Superintendent's Award for Excellence in Teaching.
+In 2006 she moved to Maryland and began her work with Title I Schools.
+As band director of Oakland Mills Middle School, Lori was a finalist for the Howard County Teacher of the Year and Parents for School Music Educator of the Year Awards.
+Under her baton, the Oakland Mills Bands received consecutive superior ratings at county, state, and regional adjudications, an Honorary Resolution from the Howard County Council, and performed as the featured middle school band at the 2014 Maryland Music Educators Conference.
+From 2014 to 2015 Lori served as band director for Thomas Viaduct Middle School, Howard County’s newest secondary school, where she was asked to create the music program.
+In its opening year, the band received superior ratings at county and regional festivals and was invited to perform at the state band festival.